Skip to main content

 • one dose of HPV vaccine

-Males (born after 01.09.2006) and females can have the HPV vaccine until they reach their 25th birthday.
+Males (born on or after 01.09.2006) and females can have the HPV vaccine until they reach their 25th birthday.
 Men who have sex with men (GBMSM) can have the HPV vaccine up to 45 years of age at a sexual health service.

 Once you get to university you should